stephenajulu/julzinsight.co/content/about.md

     bg_color: dark
 seo:
   title: About Us - Julz Insight
-  description: Learn more about our team, our processes and more
+  description: Learn more about Julz Insight, our team, our processes and more
   extra:
     - name: 'og:type'
       value: website